-Factors that increase your baby’s risk of perinatal asphyxia include:
+Factors that may increase your baby’s chance of perinatal asphyxia include:

 - Fetal heart rate abnormalities